| aemet_forecast_tidy | R Documentation |

 aemet_forecast_daily()

-and aemet_forecast_hourly()
+and aemet_forecast_hourly():

-extracts the values available on
+aemet_forecast_vars_available() extracts the values available in

 the dataset.

-produces a tibble
+aemet_forecast_tidy() produces a tibble with the

-forecast for var
+forecast for var.

 aemet_forecast_tidy(x, var)